 While this strategy can be used in investing, it can also be used in other domains of life.
 The interesting theory coming from Taleb’s book is intriguing since it can be expanded to the point of making yourself “antifragile” to life.

 The Four-Week MBA is an online community.
-The article above is not meant as an investment advise, but rather as an educational article.
-For investment advise consult an investment professional.
+The article above is not meant as an investment advice, but rather as an educational article.
+For investment advice consulting an investment professional.